MicrosoftEdge/WebView2Feedback/specs/CustomDefaultDownloadLocation.md

   /// system default download folder path for the user.
   [propget] HRESULT DefaultDownloadFolderPath([out, retval] LPWSTR* value);

   /// Sets the `DefaultDownloadFolderPath` property.
-The value should be
+The default download folder
+  /// path is persisted in the user data folder across sessions.
+The value
-  /// an absolute path to a folder that the user and application can write to.
+  /// should be an absolute path to a folder that the user and application can
-  /// Returns `E_INVALIDARG` if the value is invalid, and the default download
+  /// write to.
+Returns `E_INVALIDARG` if the value is invalid, and the default
-  /// folder path is not changed.
-Otherwise the path is changed immediately.
-If
+  /// download folder path is not changed.
+Otherwise the path is changed
-  /// the directory does not yet exist, it is created at the time of the next
+  /// immediately.
+If the directory does not yet exist, it is created at the
-  /// download.
-If the host application does not have permission to create the
+  /// time of the next download.
+If the host application does not have
-  /// directory, then the user is prompted to provide a new path through the
+  /// permission to create the directory, then the user is prompted to provide a
-  /// Save As dialog.
-This value is persisted in the user data folder across
+  /// new path through the Save As dialog.
+The user can override the default
+  /// download folder path for a given download by choosing a different path in
-  /// sessions and can be changed by the user through the Save As dialog.
+  /// the Save As dialog.
   [propput] HRESULT DefaultDownloadFolderPath([in] LPCWSTR value);
 }
 ```